XXXMARTAND/IEEE-Summer-Development-/Task2/Task2.1.md

   </ul>

-Sql is a part of CS-related branches' cirriculum, so these branches will be learning more about SQL Theory.
-It's not necessary at this moment but you can read more about them.
+Sql(DBS) is a part of CS-related branches' cirriculum, so these branches will be learning more about SQL Theory.
+It's not necessary at this moment but you can read more about it.

 ### NOTE: You can write your queries in notepad or a text editor and then copy paste to CLI.
 This will make debugging easy.